dr460nf1r3/website/content/_index.md

 Since a few years, I have found a deep passion for open source and Linux.
 As I kept learning about the importance of FOSS ecosystems, I quickly got interested in selfhosting open source alternatives and contributing to a few projects myself.
 Thats also how I got involved in the development of [Garuda Linux](https://garudalinux.org).

+My most recent project was writing [Ansible roles]({{< ref "projects/ansible-infra" >}}) for the whole Garuda Linux and Chaotic-AUR infrastructure.
+I'm really happy with how it turned out! :blush:
 <br>

 <center>
  <h2> Some of the projects I maintain or contribute to: </h2>
 </center>